-Our research in this field is mainly focused on the design and experimentation of algorithm for solving combinatorial problems related to haplotype inference and genetic variations analysis.
+Our research in this field is mainly focused on the design and experimentation of algorithms for solving combinatorial problems related to haplotype inference and genetic variation analysis.

-Specific computational problems of interest are: (1) genotype imputation and haplotype reconstruction in pedigrees on real data (human and farm animals) (2) haplotype phasing and genotype analysis assuming the Coalescent model of the perfect phylogeny describing the evolutionary history of SNPs (single nucleotide polymorphism) data in presence of recurrent mutations.
+Specific computational problems of interest are: (1) genotype imputation and haplotype reconstruction in pedigrees on real data (human and farm animals) (2) haplotype phasing and genotype analysis assuming the coalescent model of the perfect phylogeny describing the evolutionary history of SNP data in the presence of recurrent mutations.

-The haplotype assembly is the problem that aims at reconstructing the two distinct copies of each chromosome, called haplotypes, starting from a collection of sequencing reads that are aligned through a reference genome.
+Haplotype assembly is the problem that aims at reconstructing the two distinct copies of each chromosome, called haplotypes, starting from a collection of sequencing reads that are aligned to a reference genome.

 Pirola, Y., Zaccaria, S., Dondi, R., Klau, G. W., Pisanti, N., & Bonizzoni, P. (2015).
 HapCol: accurate and memory-efficient haplotype assembly from long reads.
 Bioinformatics, 32(11), 1610-1617.

 Beretta, S., Patterson, M., Marschall, T., Martin, M., Zaccaria, S., Della Vedova, G., & Bonizzoni, P. (2017).
 HapCHAT: Adaptive haplotype assembly for efficiently leveraging high coverage in long reads. bioRxiv, 170225.